 Hypothyroidism is a relatively common disorder that affects women more often then men.
 The incidence of hypothyroidism increases with age.

 Hypothyroidism is a condition in which the body lacks sufficient thyroid hormone.
-If your thyroid gland makes too little T4 and T3, this is defined as hypothyroidism.
+If your pituitary gland makes too much TSH causing your thyroid to make too little triiodothyronine (T3) and thyroxine (T4), this is defined as hypothyroidism.

 Common symptoms of hypothyroidism include: